qinwenshi/pi_setup_wifi/README.md

 1. Install USBSerial Driver and restart - http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41
 2. Connect the corresponding port by using command "screen" - screen /dev/cu.usbserial 115200
 3. Waiting for input, you will need to type in user and password.
 For Raspberry, it's pi/raspberry by default

+Then run the wifi_config like this:

+sudo ./wifi_config.sh my_wifi my_password